AdrKacz/super-duper-guacamole/recommender-system/README.md

 CMD [ "app.handler" ]
 ```

-5. Create an Amazon ECR
+5. Create an Amazon ECR repository

 6. Build your Docker image with `docker build -t hello-world .`
 7. Authenticate the Docker CLI to your Amazon ECR registry.